Charles DuVal Roberts: Postwar service

-The 81st Division was disbanded in June 1919 and Roberts entered the Army War College in Washington, D.C. where he graduated one year later.
-He then served briefly in the War Department, before assumed command of 34th Infantry Regiment at Madison Barracks near Sackets Harbor, New York in October 1921.
-Roberts then consecutively commanded 64th and 26th Infantry Regiments at Plattsburg Barracks, before he was appointed Professor of Military Science and Tactics at Culver Military Academy in Culver, Indiana in October 1923.
+The 81st Division was disbanded in June 1919 and Roberts entered the Army War College in Washington, D.C., where he graduated one year later.
+He then served briefly in the War Department, before assumed command of 34th Infantry Regiment at Madison Barracks near Sackets Harbor, New York, in October 1921.
+Roberts then consecutively commanded 64th and 26th Infantry Regiments at Plattsburg Barracks, before he was appointed Professor of Military Science and Tactics at Culver Military Academy in Culver, Indiana, in October 1923.

-In mid-1924, Roberts was ordered to Boston, where he was appointed Chief of Staff, First Corps Area under Major general Preston Brown.
+In mid-1924, Roberts was ordered to Boston, where he was appointed Chief of Staff, First Corps Area under Major General Preston Brown.
 He remained in that capacity until 1927, when he was transferred to Fort Benning, Georgia and appointed Head of the Infantry Board.

 Roberts was promoted to Brigadier general in February 1929 and assumed command of the 30th Artillery Brigade at Fort Eustis, Virginia.
 He remained in that capacity until December of that year, when he was ordered to the Panama Canal Zone and assumed duty as Commanding general, 19th Infantry Brigade.
 Roberts also held additional duty as Commander of the Atlantic Sector with headquarters at Gatún.
 He was appointed commanding general, Panama Canal Division and was responsible for the defending of the Canal Zone from potential invaders until April 1931, when he was succeeded by his West Point Classmate, Harold B. Fiske.

 Upon his return to the United States, Roberts assumed command of 2nd Infantry Brigade, a part of 1st Infantry Division and held that command with his headquarters at Fort Ontario, New York until the end of March 1936.
 Meanwhile in November 1935, he assumed additional duty as Commanding general, 1st Infantry Division.

 He then served briefly as Commanding general of 16th Infantry Brigade in Washington, D.C., before assumed command of the Washington Military District.
 Roberts held that command until June 30, 1937, when he retired from active duty after 40 years of commissioned service.

 Retirement and death

-Following his retirement, Roberts settled in Chevy Chase, Maryland and was active in the Army and Navy Club.
+Following his retirement, Roberts settled in Chevy Chase, Maryland, and was active in the Army and Navy Club.
 He later served as the Director, Retired Officers Association and belonged to several organizations including the Order of the Cincinnati and the Ohio Commandery of the Loyal Legion.

-Roberts suffered stroke in October 1964, which left him almost blind and died two years later on October 24, 1966 at the age of 93 in Silver Spring, Maryland.
-He was buried with full military honors at Arlington National Cemetery, Virginia beside his wife, Mary Eugenia Bradford (1878-1951).
+Roberts suffered a stroke in October 1964, which left him almost blind, and he died two years later on October 24, 1966, at the age of 93 in Silver Spring, Maryland.
+He was buried with full military honors at Arlington National Cemetery, Virginia, beside his wife, Mary Eugenia Bradford (1878–1951).
 They had two sons: Heyward B. and Thomas D., both United States Military Academy Class of 1924 and one daughter, Eugenia.

 Decorations

-Here is Brigadier general Roberts´ ribbon bar:
+Here is Brigadier General Roberts' ribbon bar: